-Small and Medium Enterprises in NATO Context
+Small and Medium Enterprise in NATO context

-NATO Allies increasingly recognise the value of and engage Small and Medium Enterprises as vital suppliers of required defence capabilities.
+NATO Allies increasingly recognise the value of and engage Small and Medium Enterprises (SMEs) as vital suppliers of required defence capabilities.

 Furthermore, the NATO Industry Cyber Partnership (NICP) endorsed by the Alliance leaders at Wales accentuates the need to promote the involvement of SMEs which can often provide innovative solutions in the cyberspace.